Style: Guangdong Cuisine

 3. Clean the green onion.
 Peel the garlic and the ginger, and then clean them.
 Mash them on the chopping board.
 Put into dish separately.

 Step 1: Coat the beef by adding in cooking wine, sauce, salt, MSG (or chicken bouillon), egg white and meat tenderizer.
 Stir well it with chopsticks until you feel it is a bit sticky.

 Step 2: Place a wok over high heat until hot.
-Add some cooking oil, and add in the processed beef fillet slices to be fried for about 2 minutes.
+Add some cooking oil, and add in the processed beef fillet slices to be fried for 3-5 minutes.
 Turn off the fire and remove them when they look yellowish-white and put them in a dish.

 Step 5: Turn off the heat.
 Remove them from the wok and put them in a fine porcelain plate.
 Black pepper beef is ready, with an attractive color of brown, white and green.

 On Oct.2, 2012, Mr. Leonard & Ms. Lorraine from Australia made their trip to Xian and joined our cooking class to a native family.
 They both love Chinese food very much, so they valued this chance to learn as many as they can from the able hostess.
 The dish Black Pepper Beef was even more successful than they once ate in Chinatown, because they controlled the fire very well.
 It was the hardest thing for cooking beef to be just perfect.

 On Sep.
 29, 2012, Mr. Scott, Ms. Leanne & Ms. Shannan from Australia had a family visit in Xian to know about the ordinary Chinese’s daily life and to learn to cook their favorite Chinese dishes – Kung Pao Chicken & Black Pepper Beef.
 They said it was unique, a lot of fun and very insightful, and they would try to cook what they learned at home.